omega-hub/signac/README.md

 #### dataset ####
 > Dataset dataset

+A pointer variable representing the Dataset instance that the Dimension variable is tied to.

 #### type ####
 > [DimensionType] type

+Describes the type of data that is stored in the column as a DimensionType.
 --------------------------------------------------------------------------------
 ### Field ###

+A Field specifies a subset of a dimension which is limited to a certain domain of data.

 #### getDimension ####
 > [Dimension](#dimension) getDimension()

+Returns a pointer to the Dimension which the Field is a part of.

 #### loaded ####
 > bool loaded()
+Specifies whether the current domain of data is currently in memory.
+Domains are loaded before the memory is needed for visualization, as opposed to when the dimension is specified.

 #### range ####
 > [Range] range()